-Red told her softly he understood, and apolo-gized for the intrusion.
+Red told her softly he understood, and apologized for the intrusion.
 "But I have these folks here, Mrs. Deven.
 All the way from Washington."
-He cleared his throat, glanced at the open door-way.
+He cleared his throat, glanced at the open doorway.
 "They're experts in this kind of crime.
-If any-one can catch the-"
+If anyone can catch the-"

 "Nobody has," she snapped.
-"Ifs been two weeks, and nobody has."
+"It's been two weeks, and nobody has."